Nose Piercing Bumps - Causes & Treatments Guide

 You should stick with plain old sea salt and water when you clean your nose piercing twice a day (either home-made or shop-bought).

-A simple salt water solution, or specialized piercing aftercare product won’t increase your risk for developing any of these bumps, and they should help ward off nasty infection too.
+A simple salt water solution, or specialized piercing aftercare product won’t increase your risk for developing any of these bumps, and they should help fend off nasty infection too.

 My Favorite Piercing Aftercare Product